Champions League last 16 form guide: Results, league position, schedule

 Winter break: None

-Where they stand: 2nd in Liga, Portuguese Cup quarter-finals, League Cup semi-finals
+Where they stand: 2nd in Liga, Portuguese Cup semi-finals, League Cup semi-finals

 Round of 16: Man.
 City, 15/02 (h) and 09/03 (a)